 BTW, I use Arch!

-You may have come across this term in Linux forums, discussion or in memes.
+You may have come across this term in Linux forums, discussions or memes.

-You might wonder why Arch Linux is so popular?
-Why people like it so much when there are easier to use, if not better, Arch-based distributions available.
+You might wonder why Arch Linux is so popular.
+Why do people like it so much when there are easier-to-use, if not better, Arch-based distributions available.

-In this article, I’ll list some of the reasons why Linux users like to use Arch Linux.
+In this article, I’ll list some reasons why Linux users like to use Arch Linux.

 6 reasons why people love to use Arch Linux